• Skip to primary navigation

 Image of Chipotle Southwest Sauce in a glass jar; image is labeled with the recipe title and the URL for Two Cloves Kitchen.

 Chipotles are smoked and dried jalapeño peppers.
-They are (unsurprisingly) smoky, hot, and mildly sweet.
+They are smoky, hot, and mildly sweet.
 This Chipotle Southwest Sauce combines that smoke and spice with creamy mayonnaise, fresh cilantro, and tart lime juice for a sauce that wakes up any meal.

 Jump to Recipe - Print Recipe